abtion/guidelines/career/ladder.md

 - [ ] Plays a key role in the technical direction of the company and has introduced positive changes across multiple teams.
 - [ ] Focuses on the growth of their team's productivity and career.
-- [ ] Provides executives with high-level guidance on technical decisions when necessary.

 #### Simple
 - [ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code